JohannesSeikowsky/BertrandsWords/readme.md

 in "History of Western Philosophy" - Version 0.1

 #### How to use it
-Clone repo as usual, navigate to "bertrands_words" directory, run program using python3 - `python3 main.py`
+Clone repo, navigate to "bertrands_words" directory, run program using python3 - `python3 main.py`

 #### How it works